HumanSignal/label-studio/docs/source/templates/dialogue_analysis.md

 ```
 You can change the choice `value`s to provide different classification options.

-Use the TextArea control tag to provide annotators with a free text box to supply their own response to the dialogue.
+Use the [TextArea](/tags/textarea.html) control tag to provide annotators with a free text box to supply their own response to the dialogue.
 Add the `editable=true` argument to allow them
     to edit their answer, or `required=true` to force annotators to supply an alternate response:
 ```xml
 <TextArea name="answer"></TextArea>
 ```

-## Enhance this template

 ## Related tags